mezhanglei/react-resize-zoom/README.md

 # featrues

 - [x] Support for scaling the size of elements (not yet Canvas), providing flexible API controls for scaling edges or corners
+- [x] Other properties of the wrapped `props.children` (properties that are not `draggResize` related) are not affected by `react-resize-zoom`.
+It's still the same as not being wrapped
 - [x] The scope of the drag is controlled by whether the event returns`false` or not to continue scaling

 # Matters